Grok

-Descriptions of grok in Stranger in a Strange Land
+Descriptions in Stranger in a Strange Land

 Critic David E. Wright Sr. points out that in the 1991 "uncut" edition of Stranger, the word grok "was used first without any explicit definition on page 22" and continued to be used without being explicitly defined until page 253 (emphasis in original).
-He notes that this first intensional definition is simply "to drink", but that this is only a metaphor "much as English 'I see' often means the same as 'I understand'".
+He notes that this first intentional definition is simply "to drink", but that this is only a metaphor "much as English 'I see' often means the same as 'I understand'".
 Critics have bridged this absence of explicit definition by citing passages from Stranger that illustrate the term.
 A selection of these passages follows:

 Etymology

-Robert A. Heinlein originally coined the term grok in his 1961 novel Stranger in a Strange Land as a Martian word that could not be defined in Earthling terms, but can be associated with various literal meanings such as "water", "to drink", "life", or "to live", and had a much more profound figurative meaning that is hard for terrestrial culture to understand because of its assumption of a singular reality.
+Robert A. Heinlein originally coined the term grok in his 1961 novel Stranger in a Strange Land as a Martian word that could not be defined in Earthling terms, but can be associated with various literal meanings such as "water", "to drink", "to relate", "life", or "to live", and had a much more profound figurative meaning that is hard for terrestrial culture to understand because of its assumption of a singular reality.

 According to the book, drinking water is a central focus on Mars, where it is scarce.
 Martians use the merging of their bodies with water as a simple example or symbol of how two entities can combine to create a new reality greater than the sum of its parts.
 The water becomes part of the drinker, and the drinker part of the water.
 Both grok each other.
 Things that once had separate realities become entangled in the same experiences, goals, history, and purpose.
 Within the book, the statement of divine immanence verbalized among the main characters, "thou art God", is logically derived from the concept inherent in the term grok.

 Heinlein describes Martian words as "guttural" and "jarring".
 Martian speech is described as sounding "like a bullfrog fighting a cat".
 Accordingly, grok is generally pronounced as a guttural gr terminated by a sharp k with very little or no vowel sound (a narrow IPA transcription might be [ɡɹ̩kʰ]).
-William Tenn suggests Heinlein in creating the word might have been influenced by Tenn's very similar concept of griggo, earlier introduced in Tenn's story "Venus and the Seven Sexes" (published in 1949).
+William Tenn suggests Heinlein in creating the word might have been influenced by Tenn's very similar concept of griggo, introduced in Tenn's 1949 story Venus and the Seven Sexes.
 In his later afterword to the story, Tenn says Heinlein considered such influence "very possible".